Berkeley-CS61B/website-sp24/projects/proj0/index.md

 ```

 We merged two 4s into an 8, and two 2s into a 4, so the score should be incremented by 8 + 4 = 12.

+### Starter code: `score` instance variable in Model

+The `Model` class has an instance variable `score` that keeps track of the player's score.
+Modify this when updating the score of the game.

+### Testing and Debugging

+TODO

 ## Style